yumsquare/arts-commerce/README.md

 - **Server Components** for initial data fetching
 - **Client Components** for interactive elements

+#### Trade-offs and Considerations

+- **Fixed Heights vs. Dynamic Content**: Used fixed heights for layout stability, which may occasionally truncate content
+- **Server Components** for initial product fetching to improve SEO and performance
+- **Client Components** for interactive elements like cart functionality
+- **Image Display Optimization**: We optimized product display for images with transparent backgrounds, as most of the product images in the dataset have transparent backgrounds.
+This design decision means that some images without transparent backgrounds might not look as good within the product cards.
+We've used `object-contain` to ensure all images fit within their containers without being cropped, but this can result in extra white space for images with non-transparent backgrounds.
+- **Balancing CLS and Design Flexibility**: Made design decisions that prioritize stability while maintaining good aesthetics

 ### Core Web Vitals Optimization

 The application has been extensively optimized for Core Web Vitals: